ckuruvi/jooqtutorial/README.md

  1. Download and Install Java 8  & IntelliJ IDEA Community Edition.
  2. Use git to clone the repository `https://github.com/ckuruvi/jooqtutorial.git`
- 3. Open project in IntelliJ ( make sure you select the pom.xml file before clicking OK)
+ 3. Open project in IntelliJ ( make sure you select the `pom.xml` file before clicking OK).
+Wait for all the dependencies in the `pom.xml` file to be downloaded.
  4. Goto MyMainClass.java and run the file as a stand-alone java application from IntelliJ.
 You should see the following output.

     * `+----+`